AvivoB/Pharmabox-FF/README.md

 # Pharmabox

-A new Flutter project.
+Application Pharmabox

-## Getting Started
+## Demarrer le projet

 FlutterFlow projects are built to run on the Flutter _stable_ release.